NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I have put my availability, but for the days during the week I would still be in the office, so I can join only via chat and audio but not talk...

+11/16/2017 2:57 PM

+ **francescacoo** :

+ >thanks for the link Ryan!
+I will watch it for sure!